kk289/kk289/README.md

 - 🔭  I’m currently searching for a full-time job position in data science field.
 - 🌱  I’m currently learning a Java language.
 - 👯  I’m looking to collaborate on projects made with python, java, R etc.
-- 📫  How to reach me: [Click Here](https://www.linkedin.com/in/kevilkhadka/)
+- 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/kevilkhadka/)
 - 😄  Pronunce: k-vil
 - 😄  Pronoun: He/Him/His 🙍🏻‍♂️